Dave Thompson (author): Biography

-Thompson was born in Bideford in Devon.
+Thompson was born in Bideford in Devon, England.
 In the late 1970s, he wrote and published a punk rock fanzine.
 In the 1980s, he was employed by Richard Desmond's Northern & Shell in the London Docklands.
 He moved to the United States in 1989.
-Among many other music publications, he has written for Alternative Press and Shindig!, as well as for the AllMusic website.
+Among many other music publications for which he has written are Alternative Press and Shindig!, as well as for the AllMusic website.

 His first published book, U2: Stories for Boys (Plexus, 1985, under the pen name Dave Thomas), was the first biography of the band U2.
 His other book subjects include Depeche Mode, the Red Hot Chili Peppers, Phish, T. V. Smith and the Adverts, ZZ Top, Joan Jett, Perry Farrell, Patti Smith, Kurt Cobain, Deep Purple, Genesis and Simple Minds.

 Thompson has also written extensively on David Bowie, including the biographies Moonage Daydream (1987) and Hallo Spaceboy (2006), as well as the semi-fictional To Major Tom (2000).
 In 2004, Helter Skelter published his book The Psychedelic Furs: Beautiful Chaos.
 Thompson's book Black and White and Blue: Adult Cinema from the Victorian Age to the VCR was published in 2007 by ECW Press.
 In March 2018, he published the book The Incomplete Angler - Ten Years of Fruits de Mer, which chronicles the first ten years of British psychedelic folk record label Fruits de Mer Records, along with an extensive discography of the company's output.